THECALLR/examples-php/click2call-web/README.md

 ### Docker
 Docker is available for download on their website [https://www.docker.com/](https://www.docker.com/products/overview)

-On Windows make sure you install [Docker toolbox](https://www.docker.com/products/docker-toolbox), and use the `Kitematic` application to manage your containers and view their logs and output (installed by default)
+On Windows make sure you install [Docker toolbox](https://www.docker.com/products/docker-toolbox), or [Docker for Windows (Requires Microsoft Windows 10 Professional or Enterprise 64-bit)](https://www.docker.com/products/docker#/windows) and use the `Kitematic` application to manage your containers and view their logs and output (installed by default)

 ### docker-compose